tenstorrent/tt-metal/tech_reports/GEMM_FLOPS/GEMM_FLOPS.md

 ![A simple bar chart of the TFLOPS on WH when using square vs rectangular matrcies](images/effects_of_shapes.png "Square vs rectangular Matrix TFLOPS on WH from SRAM")

-## Test it yourself

-Assuming you have access to a device (if not, they're available for purchase at Tenstorrent.com), you can test all of the above for yourself by running: `pytest tests/ttnn/unit_tests/benchmarks/test_benchmark.py::test_matmul_2d_host_perf`, available in the ttMetalium repository.

-The parameters of interest are 3 fold:
-1. Dimensions: the sizes of the matrix on each edge, denoted as m, n and k
-2. The fidelity of the computation, referred to as lofi, hifi2, hifi3, and hifi4.
-This effects how many bits of each input datatype is actually ingested during the computation.
-3. Datatype of input/output space.
-It has been shown that a network layer need not always use all of the bits of a given datatype.
-But some layers do need the full resolution provided by a given data type, and its higher memory footprint.

 ### Understanding device scaling: SRAM vs DRAM